 You don't have to start from scratch.
 You can work with an outline template.
 It shows you the appropriate content chapter by chapter and helps build all the chapters on each other.
-Take only 10 minutes of your time and make yourself familiar with it.
+Takes only 10 minutes of your time and familiarise yourself with it.

 If you include these chapter headings in your text, the storyline is immediately visible and your thesis will end up "on the supervisor's bedside table".